Sister Science Lesson 3 :: Exploring the Principles of Nutrition

 The foundation of Ayurvedic nutrition is based on the idea that you are the result of what, when, where, how and why you eat.
 Ayurveda explains that your food should be eaten mindfully and with gratitude, and that it must be fresh, of the highest quality, digestible, delicious, lovingly prepared and satisfying to your senses.
 Ayurveda offers a balanced approach to preparing, eating and digesting your food based on your unique body-mind type or Dosha, as well as the time of day, the season, your life-cycle and where you live.
 In this lesson you will apply Ayurvedic dietary principles to better create health & well being mind, body & soul.

 - Listen to the Audio Lesson

-- Complete the Workbook
+- Complete the Challenge

 Take the Ayurvedic Diet a step further and determine which of the six tastes are most balancing to your dosha.
 Over the next 7 – 14 days track your diet by keeping a food journal.
 You’ll be amazed by the insights you gain by this simple yet profound journaling practice.

 Then share your insights, questions and comments inside the Yoga Veda Community